 - Case: Fractal Design Define R4 (July 2013)

 - OS: Windows 10.

 - Headphones: AKG K371 (January 2021)

-Another self built machine mainly harking back to 2013, and used for archiving files and media, running the linux.
+Another self built machine mainly harking back to 2013, which sometimes gets new parts, and sometimes gets parts from the Windows box.
+It’s used for archiving files and media and is running Linux.

 - CPU: Intel Core i5 3470 (January 2013) with a Scythe Choten cooler (December 2020)